acumos/security-verification/docs/design.rst

 Functional Components
 .....................

-The S-V service will include two component microservices:
+The S-V service will include two components, and one component microservice:

-* Verification Service: this is the fontend to the S-V service, which

-  * provides all S-V APIs to other Acumos components

-    * to serve requests to perform scanning jobs as required (per site admin)
-    * to check the status of verification for workflow gates
+* Security Verification Library: implemented as a Java library that Acumos components include in their build processes, this library provides an interface that abstracts the status checking and scan invocation processes, and determines for the current workflow:

+    * whether a scan process needs to be invoked, and invoking it if so
+    * whether the workflow should be blocked based upon the S-V requirements established by the platform admin, given the current status of S-V for the model

   * uses CDS site-config data to determine when to invoke scanning
-  * uses CDS site-config data and solution data to determine how to respond to requests for the status of verification
+  * uses CDS site-config data and solution data to determine if workflows are allowed
   * runs as a always-on service under docker-ce or kubernetes

 * Scanning Service: this is the backend to the S-V service, which

-  * provides a scanning API to the S-V Verification Service, to execute scan operations as needed using scanning tools for license and vulnerabilities
+  * provides a scanning API to execute scan operations as needed using scanning tools for license and vulnerabilities
   * allows Acumos operators to use a default set of scan tools, or to integrate other tools via a plugin-style interface
   * runs as an always-on service under docker, or an on-demand job under